If you’ve applied for a postgraduate degree and you’re wondering what will happen next you can find all the information you need here.

 Once you've accepted your offer from us, you will be given access to our online pre-enrolment portal known as 'Your Next Step', which includes useful information that you need to know before joining your course.
 We will email you once the portal is available and tell you how to access it.

-If your application is unsuccessful and wish to receive some feedback you are able to do so in writing.
-You can request your feedback within 6 weeks of getting your decision.
+If your application is unsuccessful and you wish to receive some feedback, you are able to request this within 6 weeks of getting your decision by emailing firstname.lastname@example.org.
 Please include the following information when making your request: